cherryaugusta/Winning-Jeopardy/README.md

 # Winning Jeopardy: A Statistical Analysis
 ## Data Introduction

-In this project, titled **Winning Jeopardy**, the focus is on analyzing the American TV show Jeopardy.
-This program, a notable fixture in U.S. popular culture, is well-known for its challenging trivia questions and the appeal of cash prizes.
+This analysis, titled **Winning Jeopardy**, focuses on the American TV show *Jeopardy*, a prominent part of U.S. popular culture known for its challenging trivia questions and cash prizes.
 The objective is to identify patterns within the questions that may provide contestants with a strategic advantage.

-The analysis utilizes a dataset named `jeopardy.csv`, which includes 20,000 rows sampled from a comprehensive collection of Jeopardy questions.
-Each row represents a single question from a specific episode of the show, reflecting the diverse and complex nature of the game's format.
-The dataset is available for download at [this link https://www.reddit.com/r/datasets/comments/1uyd0t/200000_jeopardy_questions_in_a_json_file/).
+The dataset used for the analysis, `jeopardy.csv`, consists of 20,000 rows sampled from a comprehensive collection of Jeopardy questions.
+Each row represents a single question from a specific episode, reflecting the show's diverse and complex format.
+The dataset can be accessed at [this link https://www.reddit.com/r/datasets/comments/1uyd0t/200000_jeopardy_questions_in_a_json_file/).

 The dataset includes the following key columns: